Magic-Abracadabra/Forever-Progression/README.md

 # What this project offers?
 Tradition files only record facts with raw media files loyally, but what do it mean to me?
 I have interacted with it, and how can I see my bond with it safely?
 Can I leave something only belong to me on it?

 Starting from this, this project integrates your files with the bonds between the files and you into one single file.
-New File Extensions .dc* are created, where dc means *decentralized*
+New File Extensions .dc* are created, where dc means *decentralized*.

 <img width="462.5" height="618.5" alt="image" src="https://github.com/user-attachments/assets/bbc6ffe4-c7f1-43c2-a0f4-6640cf31c25b" />